Transcript: Ex Vivo Cancer Proliferation Bioassay

-This is the before, cancer cell growth powering away at 100%.
-And then after, eating a plant0-based diet for 14 days.
+This is the before: cancer cell growth powering away at 100%.
+And then, this is after eating a plant-based diet for 14 days.

-This is the before, measuring cancer cell death.
+This is the before: measuring cancer cell death.
 This is the after.
-Pre and post plants.
+Pre- and post-plants.

-The same blood that was now coursing through their blood stream gained the power to significantly slow down, and stop breast cancer cell growth thanks to just two weeks of eating a plant-based diet.
+The same blood that was now coursing through their bloodstream gained the power to significantly slow down, and stop, breast cancer cell growth—thanks to just two weeks of eating a plant-based diet.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Kerry Skinner.